Yelwal

-Yelwala or Ilvaala is a Census town in the city of Mysore in Karnataka state, India.
+Yelwala or Ilvaala is a Census town in the city of Mysore in Karnataka, India.
 This place is located between Mysore and Hunsur.
 Yelwala is a hobli headquarter and a Gram Panchayat.
 The population of Yelwala in census 2011 was 9,826.

 Location

 Yelwala is located on Mysuru-Mangalore Highway near the city of Hootagalli, Mysuru.
 It is semi urbanised and is connected well with the city.

 Demographics

 The town has population of 9,826 of which 4,940 are males while 4,886 are females.
-Population of Children with age of 0-6 is 1104 which is 11.24 % of total population of Elwala (CT).
-In Elwala Census Town, Female Sex Ratio is of 989 against state average of 973.
-Moreover Child Sex Ratio in Elwala is around 971 compared to Karnataka state average of 948.
-Literacy rate of Elwala city is 75.54 % higher than state average of 75.36 %.
-In Elwala, Male literacy is around 82.65 % while female literacy rate is 68.38 %.
+The population of children aged 0-6 is 1104 which is 11.24% of total population of Elwala (CT).
+In Elwala Census Town, the female sex ratio is 989 against state average of 973.
+Moreover the child sex ratio in Elwala is around 971 compared to Karnataka state average of 948.
+The literacy rate of Elwala city is 75.54% higher than the state average of 75.36%.
+In Elwala, male literacy is around 82.65% while the female literacy rate is 68.38%.